reactioncommerce/docs/docs/sharing-code-between-plugins.md

 });
 ```

-Another plugin can then loop through and call all "funky" functions that were registered by this plugin (or any other):
+Another plugin can then loop through and call all “funky” functions that were registered by this plugin (or any other):

 ```js
 for (const funkyFn of context.getFunctionsOfType("funky")) {